The 4th of July Scattergories Game That Boosts Brainpower

 Reduce the time limit to just one minute.
 Trust me, the pressure will spark some hilariously creative answers.

-2. Themed Letters
+2. Tough Letters

 Only use letters that are more challenging, like X, Z, or Q. Forget about the easy ones like S or T!